zbenmo/RLO/docs/Gymnasium/gym.md

 I want to add a side note that I find Gym environment suggested API and in fact the standard, to leave the taste of something missing.
 I find it horrifying that the existing RL packages are forced to make Gym to be their dependency.
 A better setting, for me, would be a loosely coupling between the package for the environment and the package for the RL agents / algorithms / training.

-At the moment Gym / Gymnasium is here to stay, and you must wrap your head around it, that this is the way it works.
+At the moment Gym/Gymnasium is here to stay, and you must wrap your head around it, that this is the way it works.
 There are benefits.
 All RL packages adjust their API to Gym environments so you can quickly try them out on your favorite environment.